haberrj/utilities_library/README.md

 ConvertDictToList
 ------
-**Description**
+**Description:**

-Will convert a dictionary to a list without it's respective keys.
+Will convert a dictionary to a list without its respective keys.

 **Inputs:**
 - details: dict that the information will be converted to list format